carloalbertobarbano/MatrixEngine/README.md

 #Collaboration
 Feel free to collaborate with this project, adding features, fixing bugs..
-Currently there is a runtime bug/issue with the glm library, making it crashes when it starts rendering the scene.
+Currently there is a runtime bug with the glm library, making it crash when it starts rendering the scene.
 I had no time to figure out what it was, though.

 #Requirements